 70mm x 40mm (inside ear cup)

 Wholesale site Drop has taken to partnering with audio companies to offer products at a discount, but are they any good?
 The site has partnered with Sennheiser to release two dramatically-cheaper options in both the Drop x Sennheiser HD 58X Jubilee, and now the Drop x Sennheiser HD 6XX.
 Based off of the former consumer flagship and Sennheiser HD 650, the HD 6XX has enormous shoes to fill.
-Interestingly enough, there’s really not much difference anyone will notice between the two—the HD 6XX is the best deal currently for audiophile headphones.
+We spent a couple of weeks using the product to see how it compares, and interestingly enough, there’s really not much difference anyone will notice between the two—the HD 6XX is the best deal currently for audiophile headphones.

 Audiophiles on a budget, or Sennheiser fans looking for that high-end fix at less than half of sticker price will love the Drop x Sennheiser HD 6XX.
 While it won’t look the same, the matte black plastic and metal casing looks better in my opinion.
 Additionally, the headphones come with all of the perks of the famed Sennheiser HD 650, so what’s not to love?

 What’s it like to use the Drop x Sennheiser HD 6XX?

 For anyone looking to get into the world of high-end audio, the Sennheiser HD 6XX is an excellent entry point.
 Not only is it more affordable than the legendary Sennheiser HD 650 that it’s based off of, it also provides an incredibly similar performance as well.